Knetic/boji/README.md

 # boji

-boji is a self-cloud webdav server which aims to be as straightforward and effective as possible.
+boji is a **self-cloud webdav server** which aims to be as straightforward and effective as possible.

+* Doesn't use databases
+* Doesn't litter your system with lockfiles or temp directories
+* Transparently compresses directories
+* Leaves everything as readable and writeable as it found it
+* TLS support
+* No hassle with users or configs

+WebDAV is supported by all major OS's, and there are a ton of client apps/libraries that interface with it.
+By hosting your files with a webdav server, you're giving yourself access to mount them as a regular filesystem from any device.

 ## Why not owncloud, or nextcloud?